+If the desired solution differs from the table above the loop transfer function should be analyzed to optimize the loop compensation.
 The overall loop transfer function is the product of the power stage and the feedback network transfer functions.
-For stability purposes, the objective is to have a loop gain slope that is -20db/decade from a very low frequency to beyond the crossover frequency.
-Figure 4 shows the transfer functions for power stage, feedback/compensation network, and the resulting closed loop system for the LM20242.
+For stability purposes, the objective is to have a loop gain slope that is -20dB/decade from a very low frequency to beyond the crossover frequency.
+Figure 3 shows the transfer functions for power stage, feedback/compensation network, and the resulting compensated loop for the LM20343.